overshare/overshare-kit/README.md

 ## Architecture

-Overshare has lots of classes, but here are the main players:
+OvershareKit has lots of classes, but here are the main players:

-- **OSKPresentationManager:** This singleton instance manages the user-interface layers of Overshare.
+- **OSKPresentationManager:** This singleton instance manages the user-interface layers of OvershareKit.
 It's the class you access to present activity sheets (share sheets).
-It's also how you can customize the UI of Overshare, via four delegates, each for different customization purposes: a style delegate, a color delegate, a localization delegate, and a view controller delegate.
-If you already like the default look & feel of Overshare, you probably won't need to implement any of these delegates.
+It's also how you can customize the UI of OvershareKit, via four delegates, each for different customization purposes: a style delegate, a color delegate, a localization delegate, and a view controller delegate.
+If you already like the default look & feel of OvershareKit, you probably won't need to implement any of these delegates.

 - **OSKActivitiesManager:** This singleton instance handles model level logic around sharing activities.
 Unless you're writing your own view controllers, you probably won't need to access this class much (except to provide application-specific third-party credentials, see Authentication section below).

-- **OSKActivity:** This semi-abstract base class is the heart and soul of Overshare.
+- **OSKActivity:** This semi-abstract base class is the heart and soul of OvershareKit.
 All sharing activities inherit from it.
-Overshare comes with lots of built-in subclasses of OSKActivity.
+OvershareKit comes with lots of built-in subclasses of OSKActivity.
 You can easily write your own subclasses, too.
 Activities provide important information about how they perform their tasks via lots of required methods.

-- **OSKShareableContent:** is the highest-level Overshare model object for passing around shareable content.
+- **OSKShareableContent:** is the highest-level OvershareKit model object for passing around shareable content.
 It's sole purpose is to bristle with subclasses of `OSKShareableContentItem`, making it easy to pass many flavors of content in a single method argument.

 - **OSKShareableContentItem:** represents the user's data in a structured, readable, portable way.
 It is an abstract base class with many subclasses.
 Because each kind of `OSKActivity` requires different bits of data and metadata, there is an `OSKShareableContentItem` subclass for each conceivable type of activity.
 Think of `OSKShareableContentItem` like `UINavigationItem` or `UITabBarItem`.
 Navigation controllers and tab bar controllers use those items to keep title and toolbar item changes in sync with child view controller changes.
 It’s a convenient paradigm that is useful for our purposes, too. `OSKShareableContent` (see above) has many `OSKShareableContentItem` subclass properties like `emailItem`, `microblogPostItem`, `webBrowserItem`, etc.

-- **OSKManagedAccount:** Third-party accounts (like App.net accounts) are represented in Overshare by instances of OSKManagedAccount.
-Overshare manages the creation, authentication, and storage of these accounts.
+- **OSKManagedAccount:** Third-party accounts (like App.net accounts) are represented in OvershareKit by instances of OSKManagedAccount.
+OvershareKit manages the creation, authentication, and storage of these accounts.
 This class is not intended to be subclassed.
-Overshare does *not* create managed accounts for services that are managed at the system level (i.e. Twitter or Facebook).
+OvershareKit does *not* create managed accounts for services that are managed at the system level (i.e. Twitter or Facebook).

 - **OSKManagedAccountStore:** This singleton instance manages storing and organizing all the OSKManagedAccounts for activities tied to third-party services.